Shopping for Cicada DSP? Jump to the products: FLX700.4PRO · FLX1400.4PRO · DSP412PRO · DSP88v2

 Best for: Complex, high-output builds.

-- Built specifically for motorcycle environments
+- IP65-rated chassis — built specifically for motorcycle environments

 - Best choice when you're building for the end goal, not just today